maxinedarvin/README.md/README.md

 Welcome to my GitHub profile!
 I'm a **BS Mathematics** graduate from the University of the Philippines Diliman with a passion for **Data Analytics** and **Actuarial Science**.
 I like working on projects that give data-based solutions for practicality and efficiency.

 _WORK EXPERIENCE_
 * 💼 I currently work as an _Actuarial Valuation Analyst_ for Willis Towers Watson Philippines.
-I use data for actuarial funding valuations of pension plans offered by companies in Canada.
+I use data to develop fair and comprehensive actuarial funding valuations of pension plans offered by companies in Canada.
 * 📊 I am currently the _External Affairs and Finance Committee Co-Director_ of the UP Data Science Society, and primarily manage organization finances as well as leadership responsibilities for data science collaborations.

 _RESEARCH EXPERIENCE_